 And there are several other things you can do to get the maximum mileage from your battery pack:

 Monitoring the brake system

 The regenerative braking in EVs means that your brake pads will last for longer.
-These brake pads when pressed together still use the same hydraulic fluid found in a conventional car however.
-Although maintenance intervals may stretch to twice as long as a fuel-powered vehicle, you will still need to have the brake pads and the brake fluid replaced every so often to keep everything in optimum working order and avoid corrosion to your brake system.
+These brake pads when operated still use the same hydraulic fluid found in a conventional car.
+Although replacement intervals may stretch to twice as long as a fuel-powered vehicle, you will still need to have the brake pads and the brake fluid replaced every so often to keep everything in optimum working order and avoid corrosion to your brake system.

 Keeping the coolant fluid topped up

 Electric cars also have a coolant system for regulating the temperature of the battery and preventing overheating.
 Coolant system flush intervals vary widely from model to model, so it is wise to keep a note of what is recommended for your particular vehicle and then make sure that the fluid is replaced or topped up accordingly.

 All tyres on all cars, no matter what type, need to be checked regularly to avoid having to replace them too frequently.